Arno65/Advent-of-Code-2021/README.md

 Day 11 has a Haskell solution.

 The (ugly) Haskell code for day 12 will be recoded completely. \
-That will be done sometime in 2022...
+(That will be done sometime in 2022...)
+The program 'pathFinder.hs' for building the graph is good enough for sharing.

 Day 13 has a Haskell solution. \
 Day 14 has a Haskell solution.